 Father was called Onyeozi, the messenger.

-He was known for relaying difficult messages: the death of a family member, the punishment of elders, the loss of position and power.
+He was known for relaying difficult messages: the death of a family member, punishment from the elders, the loss of position and power.

 Father made bad news easier to accept.

 “I wanted us to leave together,” Belinna continued.
-“To start a new life right here in the mountains.”
+“To start a new life right here in the mountain.”

 “With you?
 But you’re a…” My voice trailed off.